 Early symptoms of having too much calcium in the blood include:

 - Feeling thirsty all the time and drinking large amounts of fluid

 Late signs and symptoms can include muscle weakness, muscle and joint aches, confusion, coma, and kidney failure.

 When cancer moves into bones, it can make them weak and more likely to break (fracture).
-The leg bones near the hip often fracture because these bones support most of your weight, but other bones can fracture as well.
+The leg bones near the hip often fracture because these bones support most of your weight, but other bones can fracture too.

 Cancer in the bone may cause severe pain for a while before the bone actually breaks.
 If an x-ray is taken at that time, it may show that the bone is likely to break.
 When possible, your doctor will try to prevent the fracture.
 For arm and leg bones, a metal rod is put through the weak part of the bone to help support it.
-This is done while you are under general anesthesia (in a deep sleep and unable to feel pain).
+This surgery is done while you’re under general anesthesia (in a deep sleep and unable to feel pain).

 Spinal cord compression: When cancer threatens to paralyze, it’s an emergency

 If the cancer spreads to a bone in the spine, sometimes it can grow large enough to press against and squeeze (compress) the spinal cord.
 This can show up in different ways:

 - Back pain (sometimes with pain going down one or both legs)

 - Leg weakness or trouble moving the legs